 adb reboot

 Your phone will boot up with USB debugging enabled but there’s a catch here!
-Next time, when you try to run ADB commands, you’ll still have to allow USB debugging or verify the RSA key fingerprint on your phone.
-If you somehow see the RSA notification on your phone’s display, tap on OK. allow usb debugging on xiaomi
+You’ll have to verify the RSA key fingerprint on your phone every time you use ADB commands.allow usb debugging on xiaomi

 2. Connect your device to the computer and execute the following command after running adb shell.